 It took three years (in fact all likelihood it probably didn’t – Johnston was notorious for leaving commissions until the very last minute), but in 1915 Johnston delivered to Pick a character-set that met every single one of those demands.
 Pick was, quite simply, delighted.

 Little documentation remains covering the design process undertaken by Johnston whilst working on Pick’s new typeface.
 What is obvious, however, is that Johnston – a man, remember, who had form for reviving lost arts and styles – decided that he’d do exactly the same thing again.
-What Johnston created for Pick was, in effect, the very first modern “Sans-Serif” typeface.
+For what Johnston created for Pick was the very first modern “Sans-Serif” typeface.

 Johnston would later admit to two influences on the design of his typeface – walking home one evening with Eric Gill in the early 1900s, he found himself focusing on the various tradesmen’s wagons that featured simply drawn signage in sans-serif style.
 “Here, on their covers,” Johnston would later say, “in one small backwater of the lettering trade, tradition had preserved an otherwise extinct species; a really good block letter.”